-Consistent with the City's top priority need, the majority of funding was allocated to complete public infrastructure and facility improvements within eligible CDBG areas within the City.
-These improvements may be considered part of the City's Better Neighbor Program (BNP) a grassroots program that worked closely with residents to identify and carryout programs and projects funded with CDBG Funds.
+Consistent with the City's top priority needs, the City's CDBG funding was allocated to complete public infrastructure and facility improvements within eligible CDBG areas within the City.
+These improvements may be considered part of the City's Better Neighbor Program (BNP), a grassroots program that worked closely with residents to identify and carryout programs and projects funded with CDBG Funds.
 The public and facility improvements initiated and/or completed during the action plan year may be considered in a way a result of the Better Neighborhoods Program.
+In past years CDBG funds were also used for housing repairs.